ubc-cpsc455-2024S/project-29_abd/README.md

 ## Standard Requirements (Will Most Likely Complete)

-#### Travel Journals:
+#### Travel Dashboard:

-- Implement functionality for users to document their travel experiences.
+- Implement functionality for users to document their travel plans and view them in a dashboard once clicked.
-- Allow users to view and manage their travel journals.
+- Allow users to view and manage their trips in an interface.

 #### Responsive Design: